Gavin-Crisp/antechamber/README.md

-# antechamber
+# Antechamber
-A rust thin client for seamless virtual desktop with proxmox
+A rust thin client for seamless virtual desktop with proxmox.